The Great Wave off Kanagawa by Katsushika Hokusai

 The mountain with a snow-capped peak is Mount Fuji, which in Japan is considered sacred and a symbol of national identity.
 Mount Fuji is an iconic figure in many Japanese representations of famous places, as it is regarded as a symbol of beauty.

 The dark colour around Mount Fuji seems to indicate that the scene occurs early in the morning, with the sun rising from behind the observer, illuminating the mountain’s snowy peak.
-While cumulonimbus storm clouds seem to be hanging in the sky between the viewer and Mount Fuji, no rain is to be seen either in the foreground scene or on Mount Fuji, which itself appears completely cloudless.
+While storm clouds hang in the sky between the viewer and Mount Fuji, no rain is visible.

 Mount Fuji is the highest mountain in Japan at 3,776.24 m (12,389 ft).
 It is a dormant volcano that last erupted in 1707–1708.
 Mount Fuji lies about 100 kilometres (60 mi) south-west of Tokyo and can be seen from there on a clear day.
 Mount Fuji’s exceptionally symmetrical cone, which is snow-capped for about five months a year, is a well-known symbol of Japan.
 Mount Fuji has “inspired artists and poets and been the object of pilgrimage for centuries”.